chrisBioInf/svhip_Dev/README.md

 ## Processing mutliple files at once

-Obviously, only appending data to a .dat file alignment per alignment is tedious and we usually want to process many alignments that we previously selected at once.
+Obviously, only appending data to a .dat file alignment per alignment is tedious and we usually want to process many alignments, that we previously selected, at once.
 The solution for this is the `-readall` flag for the `data_gen` program.
 It can be used like this:

 ```bash
 svhip -i [inputfile] -o [outputdirectory] -data_gen -readall
 ```

-Svhip will expect a folder with either FASTA files or clustal alignments as input and then process all found files one by one and write the output to the given .dat file.
+Svhip will expect a folder with either FASTA files or clustal alignments as input and then process all found files one by one, writing the output to the given .dat file.

 ## Contact